Thursday, April 4, 2013

 Upon seeing the movie on June 11th, 1993 (first of four screenings) I was completely blown away.
 It became the only thing I talked about for the next few years, much to my parent's and friend's annoyance.
 I collected the toys.
 I had the posters.
 I had the bed sheets.
 My April 26th 1993 issue of TIME became a tattered and wrinkled passport that I read over and over again.
 My fascination with Jurassic Park started like my fascination with all monster movies; how did they do that?
 However this time as I researched the science behind the effects, I became entranced with the fascinating science more than the effects themselves.

 While I had always been marginally interested in dinosaurs, this was the tectonic shift that changed everything.
-I started collecting books on dinosaurs, collecting local Ordocivian fossils from the dolostone quarries in Pecatonica, IL, and even started to harass the "famous" paleontologists I had read so much about.
+I started collecting books on dinosaurs, collecting local Ordovician fossils from the dolostone quarries in Pecatonica, IL, and even started to harass the "famous" paleontologists I had read so much about.
 I was able to reach many of them by phone during their office hours, asking them questions for a few minutes about how they became paleontologists, what they studied, etc. As I had these brief conversations with John Ostrom, Jack Horner, and Robert Bakker, my excitement grew more and more.

 Of all the conversations I had, Bakker was by far the most outgoing and talkative.
 He was encouraging and happily provided information on coming out on a dig at Como Bluff.
 In the summer of 1996 I went on my first dig at Como with Bakker and the Dinamation crew through the Tate Museum at Casper College.